gapitio/gapit-htmlgraphics-panel/website/docs/options.md

   if (isPanelSizeUpdate) {
     updateValueText();

-    // Update the previous stored values with the new height and witdth updateStoredPanelSize();
+    // Update the previously stored values with the new height and witdth updateStoredPanelSize();
   }
 };